ExFusion: Efficient Transformer Training via Multi-Experts Fusion: Discussion and Limitation

 \subsection{Efficiency and Deployment-Friendliness}

-A primary advantage of ExFusion is its inference efficiency and ease of deployment.
-Unlike standard MoE models, which must store all experts and routers even if sparsely activated—leading to high memory overhead—ExFusion fuses all experts into a single Feed-Forward Network (FFN) post-training.
-This yields an inference architecture identical to a dense Transformer in both structure and complexity.
-This ``large during training, compact during inference'' paradigm offers significant benefits for resource-constrained environments, including mobile devices and cloud-edge collaboration systems typical in Telecommunications, Multimedia, and Mobile (TMM) applications.
+A key advantage of ExFusion lies in its efficiency and deployment-friendliness, particularly during the inference stage.
+Advanced MoE models, even if they activate only a small subset of experts, still require storing and managing all experts and routers during inference.
+This leads to significant increases in memory and storage requirements as the number of experts grows.
+In contrast, ExFusion fuses all experts into a single Feed-Forward Network (FFN) after training, resulting in an inference-time architecture that is identical to the dense Transformer model, both in terms of structure and computational complexity.
+This characteristic of being "large during training, compact during inference" provides distinct advantages in resource-constrained environments, such as mobile devices, multimedia terminals, and cloud-edge collaboration systems commonly found in Telecommunications, Multimedia, and Mobile (TMM) applications.